Can America Learn To Save From My Dog?

 Are you Smarter than a Dog?

 Biscuits are like money for my dog.
-He was saving the biscuit for a rainy day when biscuits aren't readily available.
-He's learned to do what so many Americans have difficulty doing... passing up instant gratification so that for future benefits.
+He was saving the biscuit for a rainy day when biscuits aren’t readily available.
+He’s learned to do what so many Americans have difficulty doing… passing up instant gratification for future benefits.
 I think this is noteworthy for two reasons:

-This isn't the only way he saves.
-Jake loves food - he'll eat anything and everything and ask for me.
-However, we found that if we give him food and leave the house, he won't eat until we get back.
-I think his rationale is that there's no guarantee we are coming back, so he better conserve his food until the providers of his food are back.
+3. This isn’t the only way he saves.
+Jake loves food – he’ll eat anything and everything and ask me for more.
+However, we found that if we give him food and leave the house, he won’t eat until we get back.
+I think his rationale is that there’s no guarantee we are coming back, so he better conserve his food until the providers of his food are back.

 Perhaps Fox should create a television show that asks, "are smarter than a dog."

-1. Mrs. Frugal says:
+1. Mrs. Frugal says

 Excellent observation.
 Our Chihuahua is a great saver.
 Unfortunately she’s not great at deciding where to stash her assets.
 She works hard at it but inevitably ends up hiding her bones in plain site (like behind a chair leg) and our big dog will swoop in when her back is turned.
 Fortunately for her I’m her version of the FDIC.

-2. Jen @ After The Alter says:
+2. Jen @ After The Alter says

 Great thoughts! lol My dog is a total saver, and she won’t eat unless we are home either..as for her bones She tries to hide them all over the house!
 Her favorite spot is in my closet..sometimes I see her running out looking left and right with a bone in her mouth.

-3. ken says:
+3. ken says

 Most animals do save.